tubchild2/DND_obsidian_vault/Obsidian Vault/Sessions/Session 1/Session 1.2 - Vivere Mori.md

 			- Ether Bloom
 			- Bohrium Sunrise
 	- See [[Formulas]]
 		- (be all secret about it) We've got all the best stuff.
-What kind of formula you lookin for?
+What kind of [[Formulas|formula]] you lookin for?
 I'm sure our guys can whip something up.

 ### Larry's Pawn Shop and General Store - Petroleum Pass
 **Exterior**